ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - https://medium.com/@machadogj/ml-basics-supervised-unsupervised-and-reinforcement-learning-b18108487c5a
 ### LLM
 - good LLM read: https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/
+- most, including chatGPT are autoregressive, try to predict next word based on what previous words are
+    - GPT3 has like ~50k words in dictionary, has vector of probability for each word based on previous words
 - great video by kaparthy(former tesla AI chief) - https://www.youtube.com/watch?v=zjkBMFhNj_g&t=453s&ab_channel=AndrejKarpathy
      - we know the architecture and exact equations/params and know outtput is predicting better as we train
         - but we dont know how the params "interact" or change in order to do this